GallowayLabMIT/protocols/docs/bootcamp/iap/environment_check.rst

       5. Are you sure you installed Sphinx? https://pypi.org/project/Sphinx/
       6. Visually confirming the protocols' preview is working is encouraging.
 Try 'Ctrl+Shift+P' or 'Ctrl+Shift+R'
       7. If you get stuck, ask for help!
+      8. If you can't get Python to run from the terminal, you may not have selected "Add to PATH" when initially installing Python.
+In that case, reinstall Python and ensure "Add to PATH" is selected.
+Then restart computer.

 Protocols check
 ---------------